oppia/oppia-web-developer-docs/Hybrid-state.md

 #### If contributor wants to make some changes in the common files

    The tests might break if the changes are only applied in one version of the common file.
 So we need to make sure to keep the two versions of the common file in sync.
 We will not merge the PR of the contributor if it's not synced.
-Contributor can take help from [Shivam Jha](#contact) or  [Guide to migrate e2e tests](Guide-to-migrate-e2e-tests.md) in order to make the necessary changes for the other version.
+The contributor can take help from [Shivam Jha](#contact) or  [Guide to migrate e2e tests](Guide-to-migrate-e2e-tests.md) in order to make the necessary changes for the other version.

 #### Current approach to migrate the dependencies

 To reduce the duplicate code in the codebase we are going to migrate only those portions of the dependencies which are used in the suite that we are migrating.
-The remaining portions will be migrated when a suite which depends upon them is being migrated.
+The remaining portions will be migrated when a suite that depends upon them is being migrated.

 Let's understand this situation with a simple test case.